Last updated on March 31, 2026

 What Comes in a Play Bundle?

-Pass, play, and pack bundles each cater to a different kind of MTG Arena player.
-The Play bundle is for those whose main priority is playing plenty of Limited and competing in MTGA tournaments on the way to the MTG Arena Championship.
-The Pass bundle is best for players that are interested in the Set Mastery, while the Pack bundle is for those that just want a bunch of the set’s packs.
+Play and pack bundles both cater to a different kind of MTG Arena player.
+The Play bundle is for those whose main priority is to play plenty of Limited and compete in MTGA tournaments on the way to the MTG Arena Championship.
+The Pack bundle is for those who want a bunch of the set’s packs.

 Why Do They Exist?